ProvableHQ/ARCs/arc-0009/README.md

 **Behavior:**
 - The `call.dynamic` instruction can only be used in function bodies, not in finalize blocks
-- The program, network, and function identifiers are witnessed as public inputs
+- The program, network, and function identifiers are witnessed as public inputs. **Consequently, private variables that influence the target of a dynamic call is implicitly leaked.
+Developers should take care to ensure that sensitive material is not used to determine the target.**
 - The existence of the target program and function is verified at execution time
-- If all operands are hardcoded literals, this behaves as a static call with additional overhead
+- A transition/request associated with a dynamic call is a "dynamic" transition/request.
+They are differentiated with additional (unsigned) metadata.

-**Implication:** Dynamic targets cannot be resolved from mappings at runtime.
-Callers must provide target identifiers as inputs (queried off-chain), and finalize logic can verify these match stored values.
+**Note:** Dynamic targets cannot be resolved from mappings at runtime.
+Callers must provide target identifiers as inputs (queried off-chain), and on-chain logic can verify these match stored values.

 ### `get.dynamic.record`